 -V, --version Print program version

-The unrar-free package uses GNU-style command syntax with double-dash options, which differs from the standard unrar command syntax.
+The unrar-free package uses GNU-style double-dash options, which differs from the proprietary unrar command syntax shown in the rest of this guide.

 Extract files while preserving the directory structure inside the archive: